axelfrache/TaskAdvisorAPI/README.md

 ### 🕹️ Usage

-To interact with the Task Management API, follow these steps:
+To interact with the TaskAdvisorAPI, follow these steps:

 1. **Register a new user** through the /api/auth/register endpoint.
 2. **Log in** to receive a JWT token via the /api/auth/login endpoint.